 Florida NAACP, Compl. at 28-29.

 See id.
-Excluding states that conduct their elections entirely by mail, the only states that permit voters to remain on a permanent mail voting list are Arizona, California, Minnesota, Montana, and New Jersey.
+Excluding states that conduct their elections entirely by mail, the only states that permit voters to remain on a permanent mail voting list are Arizona, Maryland, Montana, Minnesota, New Jersey, and Virginia.

 Chpt.
 2021-11, Laws of Fla. at 18 (2021).